gopi-suvanam/scribbler-website/learn/javascript-tutorial-beginners/bonus-lesson.md

 document.getElementById('loadButton').addEventListener('click', drawGraph);
 ```

-Copy the above two pieces of code into a tect and editor and save this file as script.js in the same folder where you have saved index.html.
+Copy the above two pieces of code into a text and editor and save this file as script.js in the same folder where you have saved index.html.
 Now double click and open index.html in the browser.
 Enter "bitcoin" in the input field and click the "Load Chart" button.
 Voila!
 You have your first web-app ready.

 ## Explanation
 Explanation: